About King’s

 Graduates of ACSI-accredited schools rank higher than their peers in the areas of respect for authority, moral integrity and character, and a long-term life commitment to Jesus Christ and to their church.

-The King’s Christian School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities available to students at the school.
-The King’s Christian School does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.
+The King’s Christian School admits students of any race, color, national origin, and ethnic origin to all the rights, privileges, programs, and activities available to students at the school.
+The King’s Christian School does not discriminate on the basis of race, color, national origin, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic programs, and other school-administered programs.